 You can use Group Policy to configure TS Session Broker settings.
 However, to configure the IP addresses to be used for reconnection, or the relative server weight when using TS Session Broker Load Balancing, you must use Terminal Services Configuration.

 To assign TS Session Broker settings through Group Policy, it is a best practice to group the terminal servers that are in the same terminal server farm into a single organizational unit (OU) in Active Directory Domain Services (AD DS).
 Then, configure the TS Session Broker settings in a Group Policy object (GPO) that applies to the OU.

 For the TS Session Broker settings to be effective on a server, the server must have the Terminal Server role service installed.

 The following procedure describes how to configure TS Session Broker Group Policy settings by using the Group Policy Management Console (GPMC).

-To change Group Policy settings for a domain or an OU, you must be logged on as a member of the Domain Admins group, Enterprise Admins group, or the Group Policy Creator Owners group, or have been delegated the appropriate authority over Group Policy to complete this procedure.
+To change Group Policy settings for a domain or an OU, you must be logged on as a member of the Domain Admins, Enterprise Admins, or the Group Policy Creator Owners group, or have been delegated the appropriate control over Group Policy to complete this procedure.